Kiran7007/Interview-Preparation/docs/android.md

     OldPaymentScreen()
 }
 ```

-It supports gradual rollout and quick disablement.

-Interview Answer:
-> A feature flag controls whether functionality is enabled.
 ---
 ## What is a phased rollout?
-Instead of releasing to everyone immediately:
+- Instead of releasing to everyone immediately:
 ```text
 1%
  ↓